Azure/azure-orbital-integration/tcp-to-blob/README.md

 If for some reason you prefer to not run the with `yarn` or `npm`, you can consider the `scripts` in package.json as examples.

+## Install NodeJS dependencies

+From `azure-orbital-integration` project root directory, run:
+`yarn install && yarn compile`

 ## Create environment file

 1. `cd tcp-to-blob && mkdir .env`
 2. `cp ./deploy/env-template.sh .env/env-<name_prefix>.sh`
 3. Edit your env file as needed.
-See: "Environment variables" section above.
+See: "Environment variables" section below.

 ## Environment variables